cxsong1/lango-tune_NEW/README.md

 Add packages/dependencies to `requirements.txt` as necessary to ensure the app builds.

 __NOTE__: All project modules and code *must* go into the `src` directory, or else setup will not detect them.

+`lango-tune` requires an install of [FFmpeg](https://www.ffmpeg.org/download.html) for its audio manipulation backend.